chris1111/MACOSXInstaller/README.md

 ## Apps that uses Apple's startosinstall tool

-## This installer allows you to create a MacOS High Sierra 10.13 deployable SSD or to upgrade macOS Sierra or macOS High Sierra System Update. you can create the volume in APFS or HFS + J This does not work on a CoreStorage volume.
+## This installer allows you to create a MacOS High Sierra 10.13 deployable SSD or to upgrade macOS Sierra or macOS High Sierra System Update. you can create the volume in APFS or HFS + J.

+### This does not work on a CoreStorage volume.

 * Credit: